jon-harper/OmniBox-docs/docs/assembly_v2/index.md

 This estimate does *not* include:

-- Time needed to run and attach wiring;
+- Heat set insert (HSI) installation, if applicable;
-- Power up and configuration tests; and
+- Time needed for wiring; and
-- Time needed for heat set insert (HSI) installation, if applicable.
+- Power up/initial tests.

 ### Configurations